Chapter 10: When Aliens Land – Global Governance and International Cooperation

 When governments fail to act decisively, a different set of players often steps in to fill the void. and transnational advocacy networks have become vital actors in global governance, addressing issues ranging from human rights abuses to climate change.
 Unlike states or intergovernmental organizations like the United Nations, NGOs operate independently, allowing them to focus on solutions without the political baggage of national interests.
 In Arrival, Louise Banks embodies this independent approach; while she works alongside a government team, her actions are guided by the broader goal of fostering understanding between humans and aliens.
 Much like an NGO operating in a politically charged environment, Louise navigates competing agendas to find a solution that benefits humanity as a whole.
 This reflects the crucial role NGOs play in prioritizing long-term outcomes over short-term political gains, whether in humanitarian crises or environmental advocacy.
 By examining the roles of NGOs, transnational advocacy networks, humanitarian aid, and global civil society, we can better understand how non-state actors contribute to solving global challenges.

 Addressing the world’s most pressing problems often requires creative solutions from actors outside the state system.
 NGOs operate independently from governments, allowing them to focus on specific issues such as environmental protection, human rights, or disaster relief.
-In Arrival, Louise Banks can be seen as an independent agent, working outside traditional state structures to bridge communication gaps and resolve the alien crisis.
+In Arrival, Louise Banks is a professor of linguistics who does not work directly for any national government.
+Yet she has expertise that the United States government needs to address this global crisis (alien arrival).
+She can be seen as an independent agent, working outside traditional state structures to bridge communication gaps and resolve the alien crisis.
 Similarly, real-world NGOs like Greenpeace work to raise awareness about environmental issues, often pressuring governments and corporations to adopt sustainable practices.
 Greenpeace’s campaigns against deforestation in the Amazon or plastic pollution in the oceans have highlighted environmental issues that might otherwise go unaddressed.
 Human Rights Watch is another example, documenting violations and lobbying for accountability, even when governments hesitate to act.
-In Arrival, Louise’s independence enables her to focus on the greater good, avoiding the nationalistic tendencies of governments that nearly lead to war.
+In Arrival, we see Louise’s ability to work and think outside of the normal government (and military) structures gives her an advantage in solving the problems with the newly arrived aliens.
+Her independence enables her to focus on the greater good, avoiding the nationalistic tendencies of governments that nearly lead to war.
 NGOs also play a critical role in providing direct aid, as seen with organizations like Médecins Sans Frontières (Doctors Without Borders), which delivers medical care in conflict zones where states cannot or will not operate.
 These organizations often act as the moral conscience of the international system, pushing for action where others may prioritize politics.
 However, NGOs rarely work in isolation, instead forming part of broader networks that amplify their efforts and expand their reach.

 Collaboration is the key to achieving large-scale change, and networks embody this principle.
 These networks bring together activists, organizations, academics, and private citizens across borders to address global issues and advocate for social change.
 In Arrival, the global scientific community initially collaborates to decipher the aliens’ language, reflecting how advocacy networks pool resources and knowledge to tackle shared challenges.
 For instance, the International Campaign to Ban Landmines, a network of NGOs, played a pivotal role in the creation of the Mine Ban Treaty of 1997, which outlawed the use of landmines worldwide.
 Similarly, the global push for climate action has been driven by networks like Climate Action Network International, which unites NGOs to lobby governments and educate the public about the urgency of reducing emissions.
-In the film, the collapse of international collaboration after a misinterpretation of the aliens’ message mirrors the risks advocacy networks face when trust and communication break down.
 This dynamic underscores the importance of fostering transparency and cooperation to achieve advocacy goals.
 When these networks succeed, they often channel their efforts into direct initiatives like humanitarian aid, addressing immediate needs while promoting broader change.

 Peoples Climate March New York | New York, September 21, 2014